 Pop of Color

 This pastel root fade is major—but we can't take our eyes off the sultry volume achieved here by adding layers.
-"Removing hair to create layers creates less density, so finding the appropriate balance for your hair type is important," Johnson says.
+"Removing hair to create layers creates less density, so finding the appropriate balance for your hair type is important," Johnston says.
 "Sometimes it's more about styling to create fullness."
 (And you can rock the extra-full look even after you leave the salon chair by picking a great hairspray.)

 An undercut is when a stylist either cuts or shaves the sides or back of your hair, and it can be worn either exposed or unexposed (and the look is totally wearable, depending on the approach).
-"Typically the hair on the sides and bottom are shorter in contrast to the hair on top," says Johnson.
+"Typically the hair on the sides and bottom are shorter in contrast to the hair on top," says Johnston.
 "By doing this, the hair on top can collapse a bit and looks more relaxed and casual in the best, effortless way."

 Rough Around the Edges